-AI sourcing outperforms manual sourcing on speed and cost for most recruiting use cases, while manual sourcing retains an edge for confidential executive searches and hyper-niche roles.
-That's the short answer.
-The longer answer involves data on time-to-fill, cost-per-hire, and candidate quality that makes the gap hard to ignore.
+Speed, cost, and candidate quality all favor AI sourcing for most recruiting use cases, while manual sourcing retains an edge for confidential executive searches and hyper-niche roles.
+That’s the short answer.
+Data on time-to-fill, cost-per-hire, and hiring quality makes the gap hard to ignore.

-According to SHRM's 2025 Recruiting Benchmarking Report, the median time to fill a role is roughly 45 days, and the average cost per hire for non-executive positions sits at $5,475.
+SHRM’s 2025 Recruiting Benchmarking Report puts the median time to fill a role at roughly 45 days, with the average cost per hire for non-executive positions at $5,475.
 AI-powered sourcing tools are compressing both numbers.
 Research from Josh Bersin and AMS (September 2025) found that AI-enabled talent acquisition delivers 2-3x faster time-to-hire compared to traditional methods.
-Meanwhile, 64% of organizations already use AI somewhere in their recruiting process, per SHRM's 2025 Talent Trends Survey.
+Meanwhile, 64% of organizations already use AI somewhere in their recruiting process, per SHRM’s 2025 Talent Trends Survey.

 This article breaks down the three dimensions that matter most when choosing between AI and manual sourcing in recruitment: speed, cost, and quality.
 You’ll get sourced benchmarks for each, a clear framework for when each approach makes sense, and practical steps for making the shift.